paraswaykole/slashbase/README.md

 1. `docker pull slashbaseide/slashbase`
 2. `docker run -p 3000:3000 slashbaseide/slashbase`

+The app is running at port 3000.
+Visit http://localhost:3000 from the browser.

 ### Binary

 Run the following commands on terminal to download & start the app:

 1. Download the [latest release](https://github.com/slashbaseide/slashbase/releases) and extract the zip.
 2. Run `./slashbase` to start the app.

-3. The app is running at port 3000.
+The app is running at port 3000.
 Visit http://localhost:3000 from the browser.

 # Documentation